maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 ### Built-In `delete()` Function

 - Allows to delete an entry from the map
-  - Take a map an a key
+  - Take a map and a key
   - Removes the key-value pair from the map
 - **If the key is not found, nothing happens**
 - **If the map is `nil`, nothing happens**